Python-for-geo-people/Lesson-2-Data-types-Lists/Lesson/writing-scripts.md

     OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.
     '''

     # Information for sample 48 from the 2016 Nepal (NP) field excursion collected by Dave Whipp (DW)
     # Sample 48 was from the footwall of the MCT just north of where the Nyadi river joins the Marsyandi

-    # Sample basic information
+    # Basic sample information
     SampleID = "DW-NP-48-16"
     SampleRockType = "Mica schist"

     # Sample weight given in pounds (sorry, most of the world)
     SampleWeightLbs = 6.89

-    # Write basic information about this sample to the screen
+    # Print basic information about this sample to the screen
     print("Sample", SampleID, "is a", SampleWeightLbs, "pound chunk of", SampleRockType)
     ```
+In this case I have taken the license information directly from an [online software license template](http://choosealicense.com/licenses/mit/).
+Software licensing is an important consideration when posting your software in online repositories such as GitHub.
+It is one way to protect your intellectual property from being used in ways you do not wish.
-3. **Start with a shebang**.
+4. **Start with a shebang**.
 This part gets a bit more complicated, but we can add one line above our first block comment to help make the script easier to run for users.
+Here, we add a line at the very top of the script that starts with `#!` (often referred to as shebang).
+The meaning of this line is given below the script.

     ```python
     #!/usr/bin/env python3